hfolguera/kubernetes-awx/README.md

 ### 1. Create AWX volume
 `kubectl apply -f awx-volume.yml`

-Since I'm using a 3-node k8s cluster, I need to use a HA storage class.
+Since I'm using a 3-node k8s cluster, I need to use an HA storage class.
 In this case, I've created a directory on my NFS server and assigned 1001:1001 as user owner and group.

 ### 2. Create the AWX namespace
 In order to isolate AWX resources from other projects, I create a dedicated namespace with the following command: